elieling/safe-paths-with-flowtigs/additional_scripts/Readme.md

     - omnitigs: 1,219

-For each algorithm, the program gets the value 30.
+For each algorithm, the program gets the value 30 as well as all the lesser values.
 So, quast reports the number of contigs with lenght greater than 30, which matches with k = 31.

 ### Calculating the number of contigs with length greater than x and trying to match that number to the number of # unaligned contigs.